teddy-ambona/financial-data-api/terraform/README.md

 Resources added:

+- Set of RSA private/public keys
 - EC2 instance

-Create EC2 instance on public subnet with restrictive security-group that only allows ssh from EC2 Instance connect.
+Create EC2 instance in public subnet with restrictive security-group that only allows ssh from EC2 Instance connect.
 As we are using the region us-east-1 the IP range to whitelist is 18.206.107.24/29 cf [https://ip-ranges.amazonaws.com/ip-ranges.json](https://ip-ranges.amazonaws.com/ip-ranges.json).
 This bastion host is useful for troubleshooting issues from within the VPC (is my DNS private hosted zone working?) or accessing resources that sit in a private subnet (like the RDS DB for instance).

 For more info check out the official documentation: [Set up EC2 Instance Connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-set-up.html)